 How To Set Up Mendix Studio Pro On Mac

-Downloading Studio Pro is a pretty straightforward process if you’re on a PC, but if you’re on a Mac, there are a few extra steps you’ll need to take to get things up and running.
-Read through our easy-to-follow guide below to make sure you don’t miss a thing during install and setup.
+Downloading Studio Pro is a pretty straightforward process if you’re on a PC.
+But if you’re on a Mac, there are a few extra steps you’ll need to take to get things up and running.
+Read through our easy-to-follow guide below to make sure you don’t miss a thing during installation and setup.

 Go ahead and bookmark this post so you can easily find it again, and then let’s get started!

 To run Mendix Studio Pro on a Mac, you’ll need to install a virtual machine.
 For those of you who are newer to this, a virtual machine is a program used to emulate a computer system – in this case – a Windows system.
 With the use of a virtual machine, you’ll be able to download and operate programs that typically only run in Windows – like Studio Pro.

 We recommend using the latest version of Parallels for this.
 It’s a reliable and relatively simple program to set up.
 You can find it on their website (linked above), or you can download it from Apple’s App Store.
 Once you’ve downloaded Parallels, go ahead follow the prompts to complete installation and set up.
 If you run into any issues during this process, you can always refer to this installation guide written by Parallels.